 My home gym contains everything I need stay in good physical shape.
-The treadmill, elliptical and boxing bag give me great cardio workouts.
-The kettle bell, weights and stability ball provide strength training and toning.
+The treadmill, elliptical, and boxing bag give me great cardio workouts.
+The kettle bell, weights, and stability ball provide strength training and muscle toning.

-A healthy diet filled with the right balance of fruit & vegetables, carbohydrates & protein also contributes to my overall physical health.
+A healthy diet filled with the right balance of fruit, vegetables, carbohydrates, and protein also contributes to my overall physical health.
 Avoiding unhealthy foods is a big piece of the puzzle too.

 Health experts say that neither exercise or diet alone do the trick.
 Both are needed to be physically healthy.
 They also say we must not just do good for our bodies but also avoid the negative — unhealthy foods, overexertion, being sedentary, etc.

 In general, we understand the need to operate at our best physically and that it impacts our productivity.
 We also know that being unhealthy causes our bodies to become overloaded and toxic.
 Most people at least acknowledge the importance of improved health through eliminating negative habits and increasing positive ones.

 No doubt being healthy and strong physically holds tremendous value; however, that value has limits because our physical bodies have limits.
 Our spiritual health, on the other hand, holds infinite importance since it goes into life beyond the physical we see now and into eternity.

 “Physical training is of some value, but godliness has value for all things, holding a promise for both this present life and the life to come.”
 (1 Timothy 4:8)

 How can we make spiritual health a priority?
 Like the way I have stocked my home gym for physical fitness, having the right tools and equipment on hand is important for spiritual fitness, too.
 In addition, establishing healthy habits — simply using the available tools — also contributes to spiritual fitness.